 The Tramshed theatre, next door, is already being refurbished.

 Height is also likely to be controversial, with councillors who have looked down their nose at new towers in Lewisham now being asked to back another set of tall buildings in Woolwich – to add to those in the Royal Arsenal and those planned for Woolwich Exchange, around the covered market site.
-There will be five residential blocks, of seven, 17, 14, 10 and eight storeys.
+There will be five residential blocks, of between nine and 19 storeys.

 A council block, Troy Court, will be demolished with the loss of 24 bedsits.
 Shops on Vincent Road will also go.
 The frontage of the Bull pub will remain with a new outlet built behind.
 The current building is “in a poor state of repair”, Hill and the council say.